livegnik/2way-design/2WAY High-Level Design.md

   "object": "attribute",
   "signer": "user_id",
   "app_id": "hashed_app_identifier",
+  "type": "book_title",
+  "value": "",
   "degree": 2,
   "vote": 0
 }
 ```

-Setting the "vote" parameter to "0" retrieves the latest versions of down-voted objects, enabling users to access data that they or others have considered less relevant or disagreed with.
+Setting the "vote" parameter to "0" retrieves the down-voted objects, enabling users to access data that they or others have considered less relevant or disagreed with.
 This feature provides a comprehensive view of the data landscape within the 2WAY system, accommodating diverse perspectives and preferences.

 Upon receiving these JSON documents, the Graph Manager processes the request directly, ensuring that the queried objects match the specified parameters, including object type, degree of separation, and vote status.
 The Graph Manager retrieves and returns accurate data from the database, maintaining consistency and relevance in the retrieved information.